builders-garden/buildbot/README.md

 {
   "channel": "farcaster-dc", // farcaster direct casts "fid": 3, // farcaster fid of the user
-  "bot": "buildbot" || "talentbot" // bot that should send the messages }
+  "sender": "buildbot" || "talentbot" // bot that should send the messages }
 ```